lawlerem/markmodmover/README.md

 # markmodmover

-Install using devtools::install_github("lawlerem/markmodmover").
+Install using devtools::install_github("lawlerem/markmodmover",build_vignettes=F).

-If you want the vignette, use the command
+If you want the vignette, use the build_vignettes=T

-devtools::install_github("lawlerem/markmodmover",build_opts=c("--no-resave-data","--no-manual"))